 Adding Zite’s expertise in personalization and recommendations to Flipboard’s product experience and powerful curator community will create an unparalleled personal magazine for our millions of readers.

-McCue acknowledges that it’s something that users have been requesting — easier discovery of content centered around things that matter to them.
+McCue acknowledges that users have been requesting easier discovery of content centered around things that matter to them.
 The company began experimenting with this capability through the redesign of its Cover Stories in January.
-In that case, the most popular section on Flipboard would surface key content that a user subscribed to so they could easily digest what’s happening in their world.
+In that case, Flipboard would surface key content that a user subscribed to in the most popular section, allowing them to easily digest what’s happening in their world.
 At the time, the company’s other co-founder Evan Doll told me that over time, the service would learn about your reading behavior and recommend new content from subscribed sections.

 That Amazon-like recommendation engine has just received a big boost through the impending integration of Zite’s platform.
 While many people viewed the two companies as competitors, Johnson disagreed, saying that Zite’s focus was different — it’s about topics, not publications.
 It billed itself up as a personalized magazine that “gets smarter as you use it” providing users with “tailored, engaging content” from numerous publishers on the Internet.
 In a sense, you might think of it as being very Pandora-like or maybe compare it to Prismatic and other news recommendation services.

-One of the issues with Flipboard is that with all of their magazines created, both by its editorial team and those self-made, it could be an ordeal just to find out which stories are new.
-The magazines are also dependent on a user updating them instead of being done programmatically.
-With Zite’s algorithm, users may see multiple stories about a particular topic recommended to them to add to their own magazine.
+One issue with Flipboard is that, with all of its magazines created by both its editorial team and self-made ones, finding out which stories are new can be an ordeal.
+The magazines also depend on users updating them instead of being done programmatically.
+With Zite’s algorithm, users may see multiple stories about a particular topic recommended to them to add to their magazine.

 Photo credit: Zite co-founder and CTO Mike Klaas and Flipboard CEO Mike McCue via Flipboard